Porsche 718 Cayman review - Practicality, comfort and boot space

 - 4Interior, design and technologyLike all Porsches, the 718 Cayman is beautifully built – but be careful with the options list as kit is stingy and costs can spiral

-- 5Practicality, comfort and boot space - currently readingThe Porsche 718 Cayman is a two-seat sports car, and as a result doesn’t benefit from particularly practical packaging
+- 5Practicality, comfort and boot space - currently readingThe Porsche 718 Cayman is a two-seat sports car, but it offers some practical storage options

 - 6Reliability and SafetyPorsche tends to fare well when it comes to reliability and safety, but those high star ratings don’t come cheap